Growbot

 I believe the result could have been stronger with more time and better preparation.

-In the beginning, our team struggled with decision-making, planning, and overall structure.
-By the final week, however, we had found our rhythm and learned how to collaborate effectively and that’s when everything finally started to come together.
+At the start, our team struggled with decision-making, planning, and overall structure.
+By the final week, however, we had found our rhythm and learned how to collaborate effectively.
+That was when everything finally started to come together.

 Reflection